 Analyzing Xander Bogaerts’s Hitting Streak

 Almost completely counter to the Bradley example, however, Xander Bogaerts’s streak was pretty unsurprising.
 Bogaerts’s career hitting average is .271.
 A 26 game hitting streak with this hitting average has a probability of 0.6%, or 1-in-160.
-In real world terms, this is only three times less likely than correctly guessing the face value and suit of a card randomly drawn from a standard 52 card deck.
+In real world terms, Xander was 3 times more likely to accumulate this hitting streak than getting a flush in 5-card poker (about 1-in-505, or 0.2%).

 Since 2000, there have been 1477 player-seasons with a player having a hitting average of at least .270.
 Of these, only 5 have contained hitting streaks of at least 26 games, for a percentage of 0.34%.
 If we extend this to hitting averages of at least .260 (since Bogaerts’s is currently a little higher due to the streak itself), we see that the percentages line up almost exactly, with 10 instances, coming to 0.64%.